Checking date: 11/09/2025 12:49:47

 Learning activities and methodology

 THEORETICAL-PRACTICAL CLASSES.
-[44 hours with 100% classroom instruction, 1.67 ECTS] Knowledge and concepts students must acquire.
-Student will take notes during the lessons and will have basic reference texts to facilitate following the classes and carrying out follow up work.
-Students will get involved in solving exercises and practical problems.
-Also they will develop projects related to the different topics and take evaluation tests, all geared towards acquiring the necessary capabilities.
+[44 hours with 100% classroom instruction, 1.67 ECTS] The knowledge that students need to acquire will be presented, and exercises will be given to help them develop the necessary skills.
 TUTORING SESSIONS.
 [4 hours of tutoring with 100% on-site attendance, 0.15 ECTS] Individualized attendance (individual tutoring) or in-group (group tutoring) for students with a teacher.
 STUDENT INDIVIDUAL WORK OR GROUP WORK [98 hours with 0 % on-site, 3.72 ECTS] WORKSHOPS AND LABORATORY SESSIONS [8 hours with 100% on site, 0.3 ECTS] FINAL EXAM.
 [4 hours with 100% on site, 0.15 ECTS] Global assessment of knowledge, skills and capacities acquired throughout the course.
 METHODOLOGIES THEORY CLASS.
 Classroom presentations by the teacher with IT and audiovisual support, if necessary, in which the subject's main concepts are developed, while providing material and bibliography to complement student learning.
 PRACTICAL CLASS.
 Resolution of practical cases and problem, posed by the teacher, and carried out individually or in a group.
 TUTORING SESSIONS.
 Individualized attendance (individual tutoring sessions) or in-group (group tutoring sessions) for students with a teacher as tutor.
 LABORATORY PRACTICAL SESSIONS.
 Applied/experimental learning/teaching in workshops and laboratories under the tutor's supervision.

 Assessment System